CenterPoint Energy: History

 In late 2004, four private equity firms—the Texas Pacific Group, the Blackstone Group, Kohlberg Kravis Roberts, and Hellman & Friedman—combined forces to purchase Texas Genco from Centerpoint.
 Later in 2006, Texas Genco was sold to NRG Energy of Princeton, N.J.

-On April 23, 2018 CenterPoint Energy and Vectren Corporation announced they have entered into a definitive merger agreement.
+On April 23, 2018, CenterPoint Energy and Vectren Corporation announced they had entered into a definitive merger agreement, with CenterPoint being the emerging head company.
+On February 1, 2019, the merger was completed and Vectren was delisted from the NYSE.
+CenterPoint retained the Vectren name for Vectren's service territory until it was retired on May 3, 2021.

 September 2008 power outage

-Hurricane Ike caused great disruption of service in the Greater Houston Area, wiping out 2.1 million of CenterPoint Energy's 2.26 million clients' electricity.
-This was the largest power outage in the company's 130-year history, and the largest in the state's history.
+In September 2008, Hurricane Ike caused great disruption of service in the Greater Houston Area, wiping out 2.1 million of CenterPoint's 2.26 million clients' electricity.